 Guided small group day tour from Tokyo or Yokohama.
-Total walking about 12km, mostly flat or downhill.
-Enables you to enjoy walking the remaining parts of the original Hakone Hachiri, whilst skipping through the boring bits that are now just sealed state highway full of cars.
+Total walking about 10km (6 miles) .
+Enables you to enjoy walking the remaining parts of the original Hakone Hachiri, whilst skipping over the boring bits that are now covered by a sealed state highway full of cars.

 For folks not needing to return to Tokyo immediately by Shinkansen from Mishima Station, we can recommend accommodation (not included in tour fee) in Mishima, from where you can continue to explore fascinating Shizuoka at your leisure.
 Hakone Hachiri Tour can also be done as a day-return tour from Atami

 Participants should be able to comfortably walk at least 10km (6 miles), sometimes over steep terrain, ie. an intermediate fitness level is required .
 If you would prefer less walking check out Walk Hakone Hachiri.